Bharatr77/MySQL_Basic_to_intermediate_Project/README.md

 - `DELETE FROM table_name WHERE condition;` - Delete records
 - `SELECT * FROM table1 INNER JOIN table2 ON table1.id = table2.id;` - Inner join example

-Examples
-- Retrieve all employees with salary > 50000: `SELECT * FROM employees WHERE salary > 50000;`
-- Get total sales by region: `SELECT region, SUM(sales) FROM sales GROUP BY region;`